Digital Employee Experience 101: What Is DEX and Why Is It Important?

 To be clear, most organizations already focus on employee experience, considering traditional components such as physical environment, benefits/incentive offerings and manager/employee relationship building.
 For instance, the building may have a modern design that sparks creativity and collaboration, the healthcare benefits may be competitive and employees may have positive relationships with their managers — but what about the employees' digital experience, which accounts for the majority of their day-to-day tasks?

-Josh Olson, VMware director of employee experience solutions, uses the example of truck drivers at a manufacturing company.
+Consider organizations with frontline workers.
 At times, HR needs these employees to complete tasks – like benefits enrollment – even though they're not in a physical office with access to a desktop computer.
-Without a DEX that allows them to access this information on a mobile device, the drivers have no easy way of getting this done.
-In fact, they may not even know they need to enroll in anything until they've returned to headquarters two weeks later.
+Without a DEX that allows them to access this information on a mobile device, they have no easy way of getting this done.
+In fact, they may not even know they need to enroll in anything.

 This is just one example.
 The DEX will vary from employee to employee, as workflows and processes are different for every role in the organization.